katjaweb/Machine-Learning-with-Logistic-Regression/README.md

 ## License

 This project includes data originally provided by IBM, available in their [GitHub repository](https://github.com/IBM/telco-customer-churn-on-icp4d).
-The dataset is used here under the terms of the [LICENSE](./LICENSE) provided in the original repository.
+The dataset is used here under the terms of the [Apache License 2.0](./LICENSE) provided in the original repository.